 Joshua Stivers (CRD # 5708565) is a Financial Advisor at Kalos Capital in Austin, Texas.
 Joshua Stivers has been in the securities industry since 2014 and previously worked at GF Investment Services.

 According to publicly available records, an arbitration was filed before the Financial Industry Regulatory Authority (FINRA) against Kalos Capital and Joshua Stivers arising from their recommendation that a client invest in limited partnership funds issued by GPB Capital Holdings.
 The arbitration remains pending.

-The Wolper Law Firm is currently representing investors in GPB Capital Holdings who have experienced investment losses.
+The Wolper Law Firm, P.A. is currently representing investors in GPB Capital Holdings who have experienced investment losses.

 GPB Has reportedly raised $1.8 billion from investors across the country through private placement investments in a number of individual limited partnerships, including: